Sunday Gatherings

 Enter through double glass doors by side parking lot

-Parking: Hope has a small parking lot on the side of the building, but we ask that you reserve this for handicap, families with small children, and visitors.
-We have permission to park in Emerson’s far parking lot, located down the street on the opposite side of Hickory, as well as street parking in the neighborhood.
+Parking: We have a small parking lot on the east side of the building.
+But we try to reserve this for handicap, families with small children, and visitors.
+We also have permission to park in the school parking lots.
+One school parking lot is located across the street from our building and one is down the street on the opposite side of Hickory.
+There is also street parking in the neighborhood.

-Initially, the amount of structure, reading, praying, standing and sitting and kneeling, may be a bit of a shock to the average person who comes to our worship gathering.
+Initially, the amount of structure, reading, praying, standing and sitting, and kneeling may seem a little strange to some.
 But our desire in the way that our worship gatherings are formed is that we want to rehearse and remember the story of the gospel every week, in order to reorient our hearts to Jesus.
 Every Sunday, we move through the story of the Gospel—God's glory, our guilt, God's grace, and our gratitude.
-You'll find that we spend a lot of time reading the Bible, listening to the Bible preached and taught, praying, and singing together.
+You'll find that we spend a lot of time reading the Bible, listening to the Bible preached and taught, and praying and singing together.
 We also celebrate the Lord's Supper every week as a church.
 Our worship gathering, with all of the ancient practices and rhythms, is carefully structured to rehearse the story of the Gospel in order to remind us of God's story and to form us as people of God's story.

 SINGING